austenpturner/weather-dashboard/README.md

 ## Next Steps
-Currently, the app will capitalize the first letter of a user's search input.
-If a location is already saved and the user clicks save, the program will recognize that "seattle" is the same as "Seattle" and not save the location again.
-However right now the function only works for single-word cities.
-What about San Jose?
-The program will not recognize that "San jose" is the same as "San Jose".
-My next step would be to fix this bug.
-Also, I would like the dashboard to change colors and symbols depending on if the current time in the location displayed was night or day.
+The next challenge with this app would be to change colors and symbols depending on if the current time in the location displayed was night or day.
 To do this I could somehow use the sunrise and sunset data returned by the API.

 ## Thanks for reading! :smile:
 Please contact me with any questions or comments.